COVID-19 – ADJUSTMENTS TO WORK

 • We will reduce the maximum occupancy of lifts to one-person-at-a-time and encourage the use of staircases as an alternative, whilst maintaining access for disabled visitors.

 • All doors will be propped open during opening hours (where safely possible) to minimise contact with handles/surfaces.

 • We will reduce unnecessary movement around the showroom, encouraging staff to communicate using radios, telephones and email wherever possible and remote printers (for packing notes).

 • We have adjusted workstations to maintain social distancing using signage and markers and adopting side-by-side or back-to-back working wherever possible.
 Sharing desks / hot-desking will be discouraged.

 • Staff will be provided with their own personal equipment where possible (e.g. telephones, radios, computers, stationary) to minimise sharing.
 Where any equipment is shared, this will be sanitised after each use.

 • We have installed barriers and floor markers to maintain 2m social distancing in our loading bay and sales reception desks.

-• Where staff may be required to work more closely than 2m (e.g carrying a heavy item of furniture), we will encourage persistent pairing of team members.
-The use of equipment to aid moving items (e.g skates) should always be considered a first option however.
+• Where staff may be required to work more closely than 2m (e.g. carrying a heavy item of furniture), all staff will be wearing face coverings and we will encourage persistent pairing of team members.
+The use of equipment to aid moving items (e.g. skates) should always be considered a first option however.

 • We will minimise physical contact during transactions between staff, clients and visitors using digital options wherever possible.